• Skip to primary navigation

 6. Plate your peas and serve immediately.

 You can customize this Italian peas recipe even more by adding in your own favorite ingredients.
 These Italian peas go really nicely with sautéd Italian pancetta or sautéd onions.
-Crisped up bacon would make a great addition too!
+Crisped-up bacon would make a great addition too!

 Remember that you can use frozen or fresh peas for this recipe and they both turn out amazing.
 Similarly, you can substitute garlic powder for fresh garlic in this recipe with great results.

-More Side Dish Recipes You May Like:
+More Veggie Side Dish Recipes

 • Brussels Sprouts with Olive Oil and Lemon

-• Italian Roasted Brussels Sprouts
+• Italian Brussels Sprouts

-• Turmeric Potatoes with Preserved Lemon
+• Turmeric Potatoes

 • Roasted Radicchio and Arugula Salad